weirongxu/laravel-query-route/readme.md

 # laravel-query-route

-laravel5 routing into url's query
+laravel5 routing into url query

 Its useful when you can not use `.htaccess`